bryant-finney/styleguide/pyguide.md

     Longer class information....
     Longer class information....

-    Attributes:
-        likes_spam: A boolean indicating if we like SPAM or not.
-        eggs: An integer count of the eggs we have laid.
     """

+    #: A boolean indicating if we like SPAM or not.
+    likes_spam: bool

+    #: An integer count of the eggs we have laid.
+    eggs: int

     def __init__(self, likes_spam=False):
         """Inits SampleClass with blah."""